 Fuel and electricity producers also require the use of energy which comes from other producers.
-Thus in the process of reallocating emissions to the end user, emissions are allocated from one to the other and these have to then be reallocated to end users.
+Therefore, in the process of reallocating emissions to the end user, emissions are allocated from one to the other and then are reallocated to end users.
 This circularity results in an iterative approach being used to estimate emissions from categories of end users.